When to visit the vet?

 Mucopolysaccharidoses (MPS) are rare, genetically determined diseases in dogs caused by defects in enzymes necessary for the breakdown of glycosaminoglycans (GAGs).
 These disorders lead to an accumulation of GAGs in the lysosomes of cells, which leads to damage to various tissues and causes a variety of clinical symptoms.
 Common symptoms include Dwarfism, altered bone growth, joint degeneration, liver enlargement, Balance disorders, and eye diseases.
 The disease is inherited in an autosomal recessive manner, meaning that both parents must carry the defective gene to pass the disease on.

-Diagnosis is made through clinical examinations, laboratory tests, and genetic analyses to identify the specific mutation.
-A definitive cure is not currently available, but symptomatic treatments such as physical therapy, pain relievers, and enzyme replacement therapies can improve quality of life.
+The diagnosis is made through clinical examinations, laboratory tests, and genetic analyses to identify the specific mutation.
+A definitive cure is not currently available, but symptomatic treatments such as physiotherapy, Pain relievers, and enzyme replacement therapies can improve the quality of life.
 The prognosis varies depending on the severity of the disease, and early diagnosis can slow the progression of symptoms.
 Preventively, genetic tests and targeted breeding decisions are crucial to prevent the disease from being passed on.

 Research focuses on the genetic basis of MPS and the development of new treatment approaches such as enzyme replacement and gene therapies.
-These efforts could not only improve treatment in dogs, but also provide valuable insights for human medicine.
-Collaboration between various disciplines is crucial to deepen the understanding of the disease and develop effective therapies.
+These efforts could not only improve treatment in dogs but also provide valuable insights for human medicine.
+Collaboration between different disciplines is crucial to deepen the understanding of the disease and to develop effective therapies.

 Causes